cncf/tag-security/governance/roles.md

 * Resolve cross-sub-project technical issues and decisions
 * Propose agenda items for meetings to ensure that open issues are discussed with the group when needed
+* serving as Security TAG leadership representative to ensure the project and project lead(s) is successful
+  * check in with the project lead regularly to discuss progress, blockers, and updates
+    * provide mentorship to project lead(s)
+    * ensure the schedule set by the project lead(s) is adhered to
+    * verify the scope and proposed deliverables of the project are in alignment with the [Charter](charter.md) prior to recommendation of becoming a project
+    * provide the Chairs and others on the leadership team with updates
+    * keep the issue up to date for the project lead(s) if they don't have write access to do so
+    * enforce and encourage company diversity on a given project where possible
+    * provide guardrails and guidance to the project and project lead(s) as appropriate

 TLs are assigned by CNCF Technical Oversight Committee (see [CNCF TAG Tech Lead nomination and election